2014/2015 Barclays Premier League

 It didn't, but Wenger's philosophy reached its peak when Arsenal took the crown in 2003-04 - in outstanding fashion.
 They went the entire season undefeated, the first club to achieve the feat since Preston in the 1800s.
 As Wenger stated, it left his Arsenal ''immortal''.

 Disappointing league performances followed though (despite an FA Cup win), and Wenger was left short again as the side failed to beat Barcelona in the 2006 Champions League final.
 When David Dein left the Arsenal board in April 2007 rumours surrounding Wenger's position went into overdrive, but he signed a new deal at the club soon after.

 Wenger has remained without lifting silverware since 2005, while the Frenchman has been dealt significant blows having seen key personnel that he has nurtured - including Cesc Fabregas and Samir Nasri - opt to leave the club.

-That said, for what he has brought to England (and in beating the milestone of George Allison to become the club's longest serving manager), he is viewed as one of the best and most respected managers in the game.
+In 2014 he picked up the silverware he richly deserved as Arsenal won the FA Cup, and he signed a new three-year deal soon after.
+For what he has brought to England (and in beating the milestone of George Allison to become the club's longest serving manager), he is viewed as one of the best and most respected managers in the game.

 Strengths: Studious and clever, he is brilliant in the transfer market and develops a father-like relationship with his players.
 He has a vision and remains true to his overall plan in order to make it happen.